01 of 06

 This next step is the easiest but also the most satisfying.
 You're going to string your beads on.
 We love these simple blue beads that we chose—they're not too tiny.
 The bigger the beads, the less you'll need.

 Take your time as you string the beads on and check in on the length every so often by holding it up to your wrist.Continue to 5 of 6 below.

 Add a Charm

-About three quarters of the way through the beading process, you can add a charm like we did here.
+About three-quarters of the way through the beading process, you can add a charm as we did here.
 Or, if you want, you can add more than one as you go—it's really your preference.
 Because of the size of the beads we used, we didn't need any sort of spacers to keep the charm in place.Continue to 6 of 6 below.

 06 of 06

 Finish your bracelet off with more beads so it's long enough to fit around your wrist.

 Tie on and secure your clasp with a double knot and some glue.

 How easy was that?
 Now that you have the supplies, don't be surprised when you end up with a whole collection of these beautiful pieces.
 Or, if you're feeling generous, you can give away some of these as gifts to your best friends or family.